-Jesus Christ overthrew many centuries of Jewish law and custom Since he consistently treated women and men as equals.
-Jesus violated numerous Old Testament regulations, which specified gender inequality and he refused to follow the behavioral rules established by the three Jewish religious groups of the day: the Essenes, Pharisees and Sadducees.
+Jesus Christ overthrew many centuries of Jewish law and custom, since He consistently treated women and men as equals.
+Jesus violated numerous Old Testament regulations, which specified gender inequality and he refused to follow the behavioral rules established by the three Jewish religious groups of the day: the Essenes, Pharisees, and Sadducees.

-Read Judges 21:1-25 for the final out come.
+Read Judges 21:1-25 for the final outcome.

 The Men of Gibeah Rape and Murder the Mistress